 Smart cities can also roll out dynamic and surge pricing for parking wherein motorists pay for parking according to real-time conditions enabled by the use of predictive analytics and big data.
 Thus, depending on the weather, the traffic density, demand, and real-time changes in supply, smart parking solutions can be used to maximize government revenue and optimize asset use.

-Smart parking will help attain the vision of smart cities
+Smart parking will help attain the vision of smarter cities